npmcdn-to-unpkg-bot/Articles/Introduction to a modern Wordpress theme development workflow.md

 	$ vagrant up

-Now just head to `projectname.dev/wp-admin`.
+Now just `cd` into `projectname.dev/wp-admin`.
 You can log in using `admin` and `password`.
 Make sure to change them before deploying.
 Make sure to have a look at the documentation of VVV and Variable VVV.